Schafer Center Free CE Event!

 Lawrence School is a co-ed, independent K–12 day school located in Northeast Ohio.
-We serve students with learning differences, including: dyslexia, dysgraphia, dyscalculia, and ADHD.
-Our two campus locations – Lower School in Broadview Heights and Upper School in Sagamore Hills draw families from more than 90 communities and welcome a student body of just over 350.
+We serve students with learning differences, including dyslexia, dysgraphia, dyscalculia, and executive function challenges.
+Our two campus locations – Lower School in Broadview Heights and Upper School in Sagamore Hills draw families from more than 90 communities and welcome a student body of 350+.

-Lawrence School is one of only three independent schools in the state of Ohio to exclusively serve students with learning differences, and one of only a handful in the country to offer a stand-alone Upper School serving this population.
-Lawrence School is governed by a Board of Trustees and is supported by tuition, as well as the generous support of foundations, corporations and individual donors.
+Lawrence School is one of only three independent schools in Ohio that exclusively serves students with learning differences, and one of only a handful in the country to offer a stand-alone Upper School serving this population.
+Lawrence School is governed by a Board of Trustees and is supported by tuition, as well as the generous support of foundations, corporations, and individual donors.

 Lawrence is accredited by the Independent Schools Association of the Central States (ISACS) and is a member of the National Association of Independent Schools (NAIS), the Ohio Association of Independent Schools (OAIS), and the Cleveland Council of Independent Schools (CCIS).